Nat Pendleton

-Early life and wrestling career
+Early life

-Nat Pendleton was born as Nathaniel Greene Pendleton in 1895 in Davenport, Iowa to Adelaide E. and Nathaniel G. Pendleton, who was reportedly a descendant of American Revolutionary general Nathanael Greene.
-Nat studied at Columbia University, where he began his wrestling career and served as captain of the school's team in that sport.
+Nat Pendleton was born as Nathaniel Greene Pendleton in 1895 in Davenport, Iowa to Adelaide Elizabeth (née Johnson) Pendleton (1873–1960) and Nathaniel Greene Pendleton (1861–1914), an attorney, who was reportedly a descendant of American Revolutionary general Nathanael Greene.
+By March 1899, the Pendletons had moved to Cincinnati, and then later to New York.
+Nat went to Brooklyn's Poly Prep High School.
+Nat studied at Columbia University, graduating in 1916.
+Pendleton spoke four languages, received an economics degree, and, in 2006, was inducted into the Columbia wrestling hall of fame.

+Wrestling career

+Pendleton began his wrestling career at Columbia University, and served as captain of the school's wrestling team.
 He was twice Eastern Intercollegiate Wrestling Association (EIWA) champion in 1914 and 1915.
 Chosen to compete on the United States wrestling team at the 1920 Summer Olympics in Antwerp, Belgium, Pendleton lost only one match during the competition and was awarded a silver medal.
 Some controversy continues to surround that outcome.
 Both Pendleton's Olympic coach, George Pinneo, and his teammate, Fred Meyer, insisted that he won his final match and should have been awarded the gold medal.
 Pinneo later recalled that loss as the "most unpopular of many unsatisfactory decisions," and Meyer stated, "Pendleton was the winner of that contest, no ifs or buts."

 Returning to the US he became a professional wrestler and teamed up with promoter Jack Curley.
 Curley was aggressively promoting Pendleton and issued a series of haughty challenges, among them boasting that Pendleton could beat Ed "Strangler" Lewis and any other wrestler on the same night.
 John Pesek was enlisted to face Pendleton, and in a legitimate contest held on January 25, 1923, Pesek defeated and injured Pendleton.
-Pendleton then began appearing in Hollywood films in uncredited parts and minor roles by the mid-1920s.
+Pendleton continued to wrestle professionally into the 1930s.